Compulsory sterilization in Canada: History of eugenics in Canada

+United Nations Concerns and Review

-An international conference of The United Nations Human Rights Commission, held in Montreal, stated in March, 1999 that Canada "is in violation of international law in its treatment of its aboriginal people" and that the condition of natives in Canada is "the most pressing human rights issue facing Canadians."
-(The Vancouver Sun, April 10, 1999).
+The 1999 international conference of The United Nations Human Rights Commission, stated that Canada "is in violation of international law in its treatment of its aboriginal people" and that the condition of natives in Canada is "the most pressing human rights issue facing Canadians."

+The United Nations Committee Against Torture requested that Canada take action against forced sterilization in their 2018 periodic report on Canada.
+Reviewing reports from the 1970's onward, the committee presented 2 major recommendations that the senate:

+"(a) Ensure that all allegations of forced or coerced sterilization are impartially investigated, that the persons responsible are held accountable and that adequate redress is provided to the victims;

+(b) Adopt legislative and policy measures to prevent and criminalize the forced or coerced sterilization of women, particularly by clearly defining the requirement for free, prior and informed consent with regard to sterilization and by raising awareness among indigenous women and medical personnel of that requirement."

+The same concerns were repeated during the re-evaluation of Canada by the Inter-American Commission on Human Rights and UN Special Rapporteurs in 2019.

 Alberta

 The most damaging sterilization program in Canadian history was afforded via the passing of the Sexual Sterilization Act of 1928.
-From the years 1928 to 1972, sterilizations, both compulsory and optional, were performed on nearly 3000 individuals of varying ages and ethnicities.
+From the years 1928 to 1972, sterilizations, both compulsory and optional (when approved by guardian or parent), were performed on nearly 3000 individuals of varying ages and ethnicities.
 In total, over 2800 procedures were performed.
 Initially, the act only provisioned sterilizations where consent was given by the subject or legal guardian of the subject, depending on the competency of the individual scheduled to undergo the operation.

-The 1937 amendment to the act allowed for sterilizations to be carried out without consent in the case of those deemed mentally defective.
+The 1937 amendment to the act, during the term of William Aberhart's Social Credit government, allowed for sterilizations to be carried out without consent in the case of those deemed mentally defective.
 Sterilization of individuals deemed mentally ill still required consent.
 At the end of World War II, while other eugenic sterilization programs were being phased out, Alberta continued on, even increasing the scope of eligibility for sterilizations.
-They continued until 1972, when approximately 50 people were operated upon.
+They continued until 1972, when approximately 5000 people were operated upon.